EmbroidePy/pyembroidery/README.md

 Tie On / Tie Off Contingency
 ---
-While there's only NONE, and THREE_SMALL for contingencies here, both the tie-on and tie-off contingencies are setup to be forward compatabile with various other potential tie-on and tie-off methods.
+While there's only NONE, and THREE_SMALL for contingencies here, both the tie-on and tie-off contingencies are setup to be forward compatabile with other future potential tie-on and tie-off methods.

 Units
 ---